Amazon Redshift as a target

 • Share: (Optional) Select a user group to share this configuration with.
 Org admins create user groups to share credentials.
 If you are a member of a user group, you can select it from the dropdown.
 You can also select the global shared folder, which shares the credentials with everyone in your Org.

-• Validate and Save: After saving and validating, AutoSync adds the configuration to the list of saved credentials.
+• Validate and save: After saving, AutoSync adds the configuration to the list of saved credentials.

 After validating or selecting valid credentials, configure: